limbo018/limbo018.github.io/_pages/cv.md

 Work experience
 ======
+* Since Summer 2025: Associate Professor
+  * Department of Design Automation and Computing System, School of Integrated Circuits
+  * Center for Energy-efficient Computing and Applications, School of EECS
+  * Peking University

-* Since Summer 2019: Assistant Professor
+* Summer 2019 to Summer 2025: Assistant Professor
   * Department of Design Automation and Computing System, School of Integrated Circuits (since Nov.
 2021)
   * Center for Energy-efficient Computing and Applications, School of EECS
   * Peking University